Basis-Theory/docs/source/includes/elements/_initialize.md

 After [installing](#install-sdk) **BasisTheory.js**, simply initialize it with `elements: true` so it dynamically loads **Elements** module.

 <aside class="warning">
-  <span>Elements are meant to be used on browser environments only.
+  <span>Elements are meant to be used in browser environments only.
 If you installed <code>BasisTheory.js</code> as a module, make sure the instance that loads elements runs on the browser-side code.</span>
 </aside>

 <aside class="warning">